Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.9.6 =
+* Introducing Landing Pages for chapters that works with the ComicPress theme
+* CSS mods and inclusions for the new ComicPress theme
+* removed outdated -moz -webkit -khtml references in the CSS
+* options added for landing pages and changing the default nav bar's chapter navigation to go to it or not
+* removed bad reference assignment & in the buy-print shortcode
+* revamped the query arguments in the thumbnail widget

 = 1.9.5 =
 * Fix: Make sure the extra CSS for Jetpack's mobile theme, only executes with the Jetpack mobile theme
 * Moved most actions and filters to run at 'init' time so they are found at a better time after other plugins are loaded